developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
  - image-location: left
    title: Bluetooth Scanner Notifications
-   subtitle: New in DataWedge 8.2
+   subtitle: New in Zebra DataWedge 8.2
-   description: Light a colored LED or play audio beeps based on user actions or barcodes scanned from a connected Bluetooth scanner.
-Users can then easily and quickly react based on the audio or visual feedback controlled by the Bluetooth scanner notifications API from DataWedge.
+   description: Updates to the Bluetooth scanner notifications API in DataWedge 8.2 now allow apps to light a colored LED or play audio beeps based on user actions or barcodes scanned from a connected Bluetooth scanner.
+Device users can then easily and quickly react based on the audio or visual feedback.
    url: /datawedge/latest/guide/about/
    video: l85vNZdrZxw
    video_type: youtube
    button_text: Learn More
  - image-location: right
    title: Using multiple barcode scanners interchangeably
-   subtitle: New in DataWedge 8.2
+   subtitle: New in Zebra DataWedge 8.2
    description: Easily use scanners interchangeably with DataWedge, without the need for additional setup and configuration between each scanner use.
    url: /datawedge/latest/guide/about/
    button_text: Learn More